ncatlab/nlab-content/pages/2109.md

 $$\array{ & \to \to \dots \to &\\
   \downarrow & \Downarrow & \downarrow\\
   & \underset{}{\to}& .}$$
-So far this is analogous to the generalization from monoidal categories to multicategories, and gives the notion of [[fc-multicategory]] (aka "virtual double category").
+So far this is analogous to the generalization from monoidal categories to multicategories, and gives the notion of [[virtual double category]].
 We then impose a condition analogous to the existence of companions and conjoints to obtain the notion of **virtual equipment** (see references).
 Most of category theory can be done in a virtual equipment just as well as in an equipment.

 ## Categories enriched in an equipment ##